 Make all but the long sweep bends with a spring bender; one kink and the line must be re-run.
 Don't add any more fittings than are absolutely necessary.
 Route all the lines in such a way that they are most direct but out of the way.
 Always leave several inches of straight undistorted tubing leading to all Swagelok fittings to allow proper connection.
-Keep everything sealed until you are ready to make the connection.
+Again, keep everything sealed until you are ready to make that connection.

-FIT THE CONDENSER / RFD ASSEMBLY LAST
+FIT RFD LAST

-The RFD and condenser assembly should be the last component to be connected.
-Do not open the connections on the RFD until all other parts are fitted.
+The RFD (receiver, filter, drier) and condenser assembly should be the last component to be opened and fitted; the day the system is charged.